stestagg/irnetproxy/README.md

  - On/Off management: irnetproxy will silently accept the on and off messages (5 and 6).
 A standard ACK response is returned to the client, but the command is never sent to the device.
-This allows multiple scripts to try to turn off the device while other devices use it.
+This allows multiple scripts to try to turn off the device while other devices use it.  irnetproxy issues the ON command when it connects, and issues an OFF command when it is stopped.